 The folks at Caliente Pizza and Draft House have been making names for themselves in the pizza scene, winning international competitions for their pan pizza.

 So it should be no surprise that this one is ranked highly because of their crust (although the fresh toppings don't hurt it).

-When comparing the two, we definitely enjoyed the crust of the pan as a superior product over the standard pizzas, but we have to admit that the edges are almost too puffy and take a fair bit of surface area away from the delicious toppings.
+When comparing the two, we definitely enjoyed the crust of the pan as a superior product over the standard pizzas (which may be more in our below average category), but we have to admit that the edges are almost too puffy and take a fair bit of surface area away from the delicious toppings.
 Still, a solid pizza all the same.

 Caliente Pizza and Draft House has several locations in the region.
 Our review is based off of the location at 4624 Liberty Avenue in Bloomfield.

 Shelly Pie is one of those places with a die-hard following that we were recommended to try again and again.
 During our first visit, we opted for an order of one traditional pie and one Sicilian to try a bit of each.

 On the traditional front, we went for a white pizza with tomato and spinach and really enjoyed the herb-forward sauce as well as the rather hefty amount of cheese on top.
 This paired well with the crust which had quite the good flavor as well.
 The Sicilian style pizza here was a bit of a let-down if only because the crust itself was quite doughy to the point that it took away from the toppings ever-so-slightly.

 Couple the above with the fact that even the smallest orders at Shelly Pie are quite large and we can see why they're popular all the same!